The Renting Handbook

 Here at Duffin’s, we believe in being open and honest about the fees we charge tenants.
 It means you can see exactly what you’ll need to pay without any hidden surprises.

-We charge a fee of £75.00 to renew your tenancy at the end of the contract period, so if you sign a 6 month tenancy and then wish to extend this for another 6 months, you will need to pay a fee to cover the administration – something to keep in mind, as a 12 month contract may be financially more suitable.
+For Tenancies entered into before the 01st of June 2019 there will be a renewal fee of £75.00 to renew your tenancy at the end of the contract period, so if you sign a 6 month tenancy and then wish to extend this for another 6 months, you will need to pay a fee to cover the administration – something to keep in mind, as a 12 month contract may be financially more suitable.

 Will I need a guarantor?